ayushsengar2010/Mini-E-Commerce/README.md

 # Mini E-Commerce Store

 Hey!
-This is a React-based shopping app I built for a coding assessment.
+This is a React-based shopping app.
 It's got all the usual e-commerce features you'd expect - product browsing, filtering, and a working shopping cart.

 ## What It Does